 Basing

 I like round bases, especially in skirmish games, so I used 25mm MDF bases.
-With the addition of movement trays, they will be more than suitable for the massed battles of Pike & Shotte too.
+With the addition of movement trays, they will be more than suitable for Pike & Shotte too.

 Once the figures were glued in place, I spread a layer of PVA glue on each base before sprinkling it with sand.
 When dry I painted them first with Flat Earth before drybrushing them with WW2 German Beige.
 Then grass and tufts were applied.